 Tip: If you see multiple entries, look for something that has network, 802.11b or Wi-Fi in it.

-3. On the next screen, select search automatically for updated driver software option and follow the on-screen prompts to install updated driver software (if available).
+3. On the next screen, select search automatically for updated driver software option and follow the prompts to install updated driver software (if it becomes available).

 2. Forget Network & Rejoin

-Follow the steps below to make your computer forget and rejoin the Wi-Fi network.
+Follow the steps below to make your computer forget and rejoin Wi-Fi network.

-3. After this, click on the Network icon in Taskbar > select your Network > check Connect automatically option and click on Connect.
+4. After this, click on the Network icon in Taskbar > select your Network > check Connect automatically option and click on the Connect button.

-4. Enter your Wi-Fi Network password and click on Next to connect to the Wi-Fi network.
+5. On the pop-up, enter your Wi-Fi Network password and click on Next to connect your computer to Wi-Fi network.

 3. Run Network Troubleshooter

-The Network Troubleshooter as available on your computer migh help in fixing this problem.
+The Network Troubleshooter as available on your computer might help in fixing the problem.

 1. Go to Settings > System > Troubleshoot.